geo-ant/blog/_posts/2024-10-30-rust-rethinking-builders-lazy-generics.md

 with the builder pattern and at least one crate that allows you to automatically derive a compile-time verified builder for structs, you might as well skip this section.

-Here's a `#[non-exhaustive]` list of notable examples of the aforementioned kind of crates and their taglines on crates.io:
+Here's a highly `#[non-exhaustive]` list of notable examples of the aforementioned kind of crates and their taglines on crates.io:

 * [`typed_builder`](https://crates.io/crates/typed-builder) (ver `0.20.0`) "Compile-time type-checked builder derive"
 * [`bon`](https://crates.io/crates/bon) (ver `2.3.0`) "Generate builders for everything!"
 * [`buildstructor`](https://crates.io/crates/buildstructor) (ver `0.5.4`) "[...] derive a builder from a constructor function."
 * [`const_typed_builder`](https://crates.io/crates/const_typed_builder) (ver. `0.3.0`) "Compile-time type-checked builder derive using const generics"
+* [`typestate_builder`](https://docs.rs/typestate-builder/latest/typestate_builder/) (ver `0.1.1`) "[...] generator that combines `Typestate` and `Builder` patterns"

 Note, that I gave the current crate versions, at the time of writing this article, in brackets.
 So, when I reference those crates in this article, it'll be based on those versions.
 All of those crates are great, with `bon` and `typed_builder` being my personal favorites and also the most widely used.
-All crates are compile-time validated builders, so they will give errors _at compile time_ when you forget to set a mandatory field[^runtime-builders].
+All these crates are compile-time validated builders, so they will give errors _at compile time_ when you forget to set a mandatory field[^runtime-builders].
+The `typestate_builder` crate is an honorable mention here, that I stumbled upon after doing the proof-of-concept implementation presented in this article.
+At the time of writing it's very young and incomplete, but it's different from the other crates in this list in some important details that (I believe) will enable it to implement the ideas presented in this article.

 The core functionality in all of those crates lies in their ability to generate builders for structs[^bon-core].
 If you've never used builders, this is best